prateekbhat91/Artificial-Intelligence-B551/README.md

 Assignment 1: The goal of this programming assignment is to develop search methods - Breadth first, depth first and iterative deepening.

-If you want to run your own distance file, a variable called "userFileName" has been declared.
-Please put in the file name of your text document.
-Also, the text file should have comma separated values.
+If you want to run your own distance file, ensure that the text file has comma separated values.

 Input format:
 Do you want to read your own graph? (y/n)